csinva/csinva.github.io/_notes/research_ovws/ovw_causal_inference.md

     - weights are from propensity scores, unlike johansson et al. 2018
     - intuition: upweight regions with good overlap
   - bounds on degree of imbalance as a function of propensity model
+- [Causal Effect Inference with Deep Latent-Variable Models](https://arxiv.org/abs/1705.08821) (louizos et al. 2017) - like vae but learn latent distr. that also changes based on treatment
 - [Invariant Representation Learning for Treatment Effect Estimation](https://arxiv.org/abs/2011.12379) (shi, veitch, & blei, 2020)
   - Nearly Invariant Causal Estimation - uses IRM to learn repr. that strips out bad controls but preserves sufficient information to adjust for confounding
     - observe data from multiple environments